PreibischLab/STIM/README.md

 <img align="right" src="https://github.com/PreibischLab/STIM/blob/master/src/main/resources/Projection low-res-rgb.gif" alt="Example rendering of calm-2, ptgds, mbp" width="280">

-STIM is a framework for managing, storage, viewing, and processing spatial transcriptomics data, which builds on the powerful libraries [Imglib2](https://github.com/imglib/imglib2), [N5](https://github.com/saalfeldlab/n5), [BigDataViewer](https://github.com/bigdataviewer) and [Fiji](https://fiji.sc).
-It allows to efficiently access spatial transcriptomics data "classically" as values, or render them as images at arbitrary resolution.
-Latter allows to apply computer vision techniques to spatially resolved sequencing datasets.
-STIM highlights the potential by:
+STIM is a framework for storing, (interactively) viewing, aligning, and processing spatial transcriptomics data, which builds on the powerful libraries [Imglib2](https://github.com/imglib/imglib2), [N5](https://github.com/saalfeldlab/n5), [BigDataViewer](https://github.com/bigdataviewer) and [Fiji](https://fiji.sc). **It can be installed through [Conda](https://conda-forge.org) and uses [AnnData](https://anndata.readthedocs.io/en/latest/) and/or [N5](https://github.com/saalfeldlab/n5) as a storage backend thus allowing easy interaction with existing tools for spatial transcriptomics.** It enables to efficiently access spatial transcriptomics data "classically" as values, or render them as images at arbitrary resolution.
+This allows to apply computer vision techniques to spatially resolved sequencing datasets.
+STIM highlights are:
  * efficient interactive rendering (using ImageJ/Fiji & BigDataViewer)
+ * alignment of spatial dataset slides using SIFT, ICP and RANSAC combined with global optimization
+ * rendering high-quality still images
+ * efficient and fast storage using [AnnData](https://anndata.readthedocs.io/en/latest/) and [N5](https://github.com/saalfeldlab/n5) for multi-slice datasets
+ * [Conda](https://conda-forge.org) installable, straight-forward interoperability with other packages
  * image filtering framework for irregularly-spaced datasets
- * alignment of spatial dataset slides using SIFT, ICP and RANSAC combined with global optimization

 A **great example** dataset is provided by the [SlideSeq paper](https://science.sciencemag.org/content/363/6434/1463.long) and can be downloaded [here](https://portals.broadinstitute.org/single_cell/study/slide-seq-study).